graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 Both of these functions takes the options structure returned by the ``create_ipu_config`` function as the first argument .

-The second argument to ``select_ipus`` is the number of IPUs required.
+The second argument to ``auto_select_ipus`` is the number of IPUs required.

 The second argument to ``select_ipus`` is either an integer or a list.

-When a single integer is specified, this will be treated as the ID of the IPU devices to use.
-This ID can specify a single IPU, if it is in the range 0 to
+When a single integer is specified, this will be treated as the ID of the IPU device or devices to use.
+The ID specifies a single IPU, if it is in the range 0 to
 15. Larger numbers represent "multi-IPU" IDs that specify groups of closely connected IPUs.

 For example, to use all the IPUs in a 16-IPU system the appropriate ID is 30.
 (See the `IPU Command Line Tools
 <https://documents.graphcore.ai/documents/UG10/latest>`_ document for details
 of how device IDs map to available IPUs.)
-This will allocate a single TensorFlow device (``/device:IPU:0``) configured with the specified number of IPUs.
+This will allocate a single TensorFlow device (``/device:IPU:0``) configured with all 16 IPUs.

 You can also use a list of IDs as the argument to ``select_ipus``.
-This specifies specific IPUs to use.
-In this case  the system is configured with multiple TensorFlow IPU devices (``/device:IPU:0``, ``/device:IPU:1``, and so on), each corresponding to one of the specified IPUs.
+This configures a TensorFlow device for each ID in the list (``/device:IPU:0``, ``/device:IPU:1``, and so on).
+Again, each ID value can specify a single IPU or multiple IPUs.

 For more examples, see the documentation in :ref:`api-section`.